Our partners thesportsglory.com and sportslivepro.com helped us out with this interview.

 1. Hellish regards to you, man.
 20 years of existence and no step back, never.
-So I think the best will be, tell something from your periods.
 Remember critical moments or something.
 No biography!
 Just paste moments, which created or impend Inquisition through the time…

 I started the band in 1989; we played Thrash Metal until 1993 and recorded two demos in that style when I lived in Colombia, South America.